johngolt/gitln/markdown/panda.md

 ###### Object creation

 By specifying `dtype="category"` when constructing a Series.
 By converting an existing Series or column to a category dtype.
-By using special functions, such as cut(), which groups data into discrete bins.
-By passing a `pandas.Categorical` object to a Series or assigning it to a DataFrame.
+By using special functions, such as `cut()`, which groups data into discrete bins.

 ```python
 raw_cat = pd.Categorical(["a", "b", "c", "a"], categories=["b", "c", "d"],